1-irdA/chart/README.md

 # chart

-Generate barchart for cli app with no dependence.
+Generate barchart for cli app with no dependency and colors.

 ## Barchart